szl2/to-do-list-app/README.md

 # To Do List App

-* Implemented a To-Do List application, which allows user to enter, modify and delete/complete todos.
+* Implemented a To-Do List application, which allows user to enter, modify and delete/complete to-dos.
 * Created Front-Ends that supports Command Line, Desktop GUI, Web Application.

 **Skills**: Python, PySimpleGUI, Platypus